Barcelona

 New record of centenarians

-In contrast to this data, households with minors continue to fall, and on January 1, 2026, they represented only 21.4% of households.
-This figure is consistent with another reality that this report shows year after year: the low birth rate in the city.
-Once again, 2025 is the year with the fewest births since 1900 – with the exception of 1939 due to the Civil War – with only 11,012 newborns, 1.3% less than in 2024.
-On the other hand, the number of centenarians also breaks records, with 1,196 residents in the city who are over a century old – the vast majority women.
+In contrast with this data, households with minors continue to fall and on January 1, 2026, they only represented 21.4% of households.
+A figure consistent with another of the realities that this report shows year after year: the low birth rate in the city.
+Once again, 2025 is once again the year with the fewest births since 1900 – with the exception of 1939 due to the Civil War – with only 11,012 newborns, 1.3% less than in 2024.
+On the other hand, the figure for centenarians also breaks records, with 1,196 residents in the city who are over a century old – the vast majority women.

-All this causes the average age of Barcelona residents to rise to 44.6 years.
-If it does not climb higher, it is, again, due to the weight of the population born abroad, who are younger than those born in the State.
+All of this means that the average age of Barcelonans rises to 44.6 years.
+If it doesn't climb higher, it is, again, due to the weight of the population born abroad, younger than those born in the State.
 Thus, if the average age of Barcelona residents born abroad is 39.5 years, that of those born in the city itself is 41.9, while that of those born in the rest of Catalonia is 50.5.
 Finally, the average age of those born in the rest of Spain is the highest and stands at 66.2 years.

 Cargando